Maui continues to discuss how to meet Hawaii’s renewable-energy goals

 All eight of the projects were solar projects paired with battery storage, and PUC officials believe that will be the case the second time around, even on Maui, where wind dominates.

-In 2018 Maui received a little more than 23% of its electrical energy from utility- scale wind farms and 13.4% from rooftop photovoltaic systems connected to the MECO grid.
+Maui receives a little more than 23% of its electrical energy from utility-scale wind farms and 13.4% from rooftop photovoltaic systems connected to the MECO grid.
 The major wind-power generators are Kaheawa Wind I and II on the ridges above Maalaea and Auwahi Wind near the island’s remote southeast coastline.

 But with the falling costs and increasing efficacy of photovoltaic panels, Maui and the rest of the state are poised to rely more heavily on solar as the future of electrical energy generation.

-“Of the first round of projects, all of the ones that we selected in the final group were solar — actually, solar paired with (battery) storage,” said PUC Chairman Jay Griffin, even though developers were free to choose which type of renewable energy to pursue.
+“Of the first round of projects, all of the ones that we selected in the final group were solar — actually, solar paired with (battery) storage,” said PUC Chairman Jay Griffin.

-The second phase of renewable-energy project development on Maui will replace the 37.6-MW, oil-fired Kahului power plant, which is set to be retired by the end of 2024.
-The Maalaea plant generates 212.1 MW.
+The second phase of renewable-energy project development on Maui will replace MECO’s 37.6-MW, oil-fired Kahului power plant, which is set to be retired by the end of 2024.

 The second is the 200-acre, 15-MW Paeahu Solar project on Ulupalakua Ranch land above Wailea by developer Innergex.
 That project is still under review by the PUC and is being met with resistance from nearby residents.